Spectral-inspired Operator Learning with Limited Data and Unknown Physics

 Motivated by spectral methods, we propose SINO to model nonlinear systems from limited data when all PDE terms are unknown.
 Similar to a spectral solver, SINO follows three steps (Fig.~\ref{fig:main}a).

-\textit{Firstly,} SINO maps the input state $\mathbf{u}_m$ to the frequency domain via the Fourier transform and uses a Spectral Learning Block ($\text{SLB}$) to simulate various spatial derivatives (Fig.~\ref{fig:main}c).
-Because the exact PDE terms are unknown, we employ a Frequency‑to‑Vector (Freq2Vec) module that learns how to represent each derivative from its frequency indexing $\mathbf{k}$ under the supervision of limited data.
+\textit{Firstly,} SINO maps the input state $\mathbf{u}_m$ to the frequency domain via an appropriate spectral transform (e.g., Fourier/cosine/sine), chosen according to the underlying boundary conditions, and uses a Spectral Learning Block ($\text{SLB}$) to simulate various spatial derivatives (Fig.~\ref{fig:main}c).
+Because the exact PDE terms are unknown, we employ a Frequency-to-Vector (Freq2Vec) module that learns how to represent each derivative from its frequency index $\mathbf{k}$ under the supervision of limited data.

 \textit{Secondly,} the learned representations are transformed through linear ($\mathcal{L}_{\phi}$) and nonlinear ($\mathcal{N}_{\theta}$) parts and then recombined by a $1\times 1$ convolution, where $\phi$ and $\theta$ denote the parameters of SINO.
 Specifically, in the nonlinear branch, we use a $\Pi$-block to model the nonlinear interactions via element-wise products and a low‑pass filter to prevent aliasing (Fig.~\ref{fig:main}d).